nofxD/Anti-Russia/README.md

 # [CS:GO] Anti-Russia
-System that blocks all connections from Russia.
+Simple System that blocks all connections from Russia.